 Please note: Income deposited in your NRO account is subject to taxation under the Indian Income Tax Rules irrespective whether you work in India or overseas.
 The total income of an NRI is taxed as per the income tax slab applicable on their total income.
 NRI taxpayers can file their ITR and claim TDS deducted against the total tax payable on their aggregate income.
 If the TDS deducted exceeds the total tax payable by the NRI, he/she can claim a refund of the excess TDS at the time of ITR filing.

-How to Avoid TDS on NRO Account
+How to Save Tax on NRO Account?

-NRIs can avoid paying higher TDS in India by investing in mutual funds in India.
+- NRIs can avoid paying higher TDS in India by investing in mutual funds in India.
 For example, they can invest in an ELSS or tax saving mutual funds and apply for up to INR 1.5 lakh as deduction from their taxable income in India u/s 80C of the Income Tax Act.
 NRIs can invest in mutual funds in India via one of NRI accounts.

 Relief from Double Taxation